 City vs. Suburbs

 Friends of ours, Dan and Heather, built a house in a small town about 35 kilometres from Lethbridge, AB.
+They used Mayflower moving to save costs on the residential move.
 Their home cost $320,000 – about $100,000 less than a similar home in Lethbridge – and their lot is twice the size.

 Heather works in town, and Dan works in Lethbridge.
 His drive to the office takes about 35 minutes each way.
 Between his daily commute, and their trips into Lethbridge for grocery shopping and entertainment, they spend $550 a month on gas.